<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Description

-This comprehensive course teaches modern Next.js 15 on top of React 19.
-The course centers on the App Router, React Server Components, Server Actions, and Partial Prerendering — the architecture that defines Next.js in 2026.
-Participants learn the new React 19 features (Actions, useOptimistic, useFormStatus, the use hook, useActionState), the React Compiler (memoization without manual useMemo / useCallback), Server Functions, Turbopack, streaming and Suspense, Next.js's caching model ('use cache', revalidatePath, revalidateTag), and end-to-end testing with Playwright.
+This comprehensive course teaches modern Next.js 16 on top of React 19.
+The course centers on the App Router, React Server Components, Server Actions, and Cache Components - the architecture that defines Next.js in 2026.
+Participants learn the new React 19 features (Actions, useOptimistic, useFormStatus, the use hook, useActionState), the React Compiler (memoization without manual useMemo / useCallback), Server Functions, Turbopack (now the default bundler for both dev and production builds), proxy.ts (the replacement for middleware.ts), streaming and Suspense, Next.js's opt-in caching model built on Cache Components ('use cache', revalidatePath, revalidateTag), and end-to-end testing with Playwright.
 Pages Router patterns are covered briefly so participants can read older codebases.
-The Next.js caching model has changed significantly across recent versions; this course teaches the current Next.js 15 semantics, not Next.js 13/14.
+The Next.js caching model has changed significantly across recent versions; this course teaches the current Next.js 16 semantics, not those of earlier App Router versions.

 • Let the React Compiler handle memoization (and know when manual useMemo/useCallback still earn their keep).

-• Master the Next.js 15 caching model: 'use cache', revalidatePath, revalidateTag, fetch-cache options.
+• Master the Next.js 16 opt-in caching model with Cache Components: 'use cache', revalidatePath, revalidateTag, and fetch-cache options.

 • Use Partial Prerendering for instant static shells with dynamic per-user content.